How to Apply

 - Reducing greenhouse gas emissions or equivalents through energy efficiency projects, clean energy vehicles, technologies and infrastructure, or green power purchases to reduce climate change

 - Reducing air deposition loading to land and water

 WATER RESOURCES: Nominees in this category should demonstrate a commitment to and experience in one or more of the following areas and activities:

-- Improving surface or ground water quality through stormwater and wastewater management strategies
+- Improving surface or ground water quality and reducing pollution through stormwater and wastewater management strategies and technologies

 - Reducing children's exposure to lead in homes/schools or addressing emerging drinking water contaminants

 - Ensuring sufficient quantities of water through reuse and conservation techniques and infrastructure

 - Promoting or developing land use policies, watershed management approaches and green infrastructure projects to improve protection of water sources or to reduce the impacts of flooding and sea level rise

 HEALTHY ECOSYSTEMS AND HABITATS: Nominees in this category should demonstrate a commitment to and experience in programs or techniques that have resulted in the restoration, protection, and resiliency of the state's ecological resources.
 These include forests, wetlands, estuaries, and coastal areas, as well as habitats for non-game and/or threatened and endangered species and areas prone to sea level rise and flooding.

 LANDOWNER OF THE YEAR: Nominees in this category should demonstrate a commitment to and experience in the conservation of open space that protects public or private land from future development and/or demonstrates the improvement, enhancement and preservation of wildlife populations and habitat on the property.